byjg/php-imageutil/docs/examples.md

 ## Rotate

-Rotates the image to any direction using the given angle.
+This example rotates the image in any direction using the given angle.

 ```php
 <?php